Chad Stahelski's unrealized projects

-The following is a list of unproduced Chad Stahelski projects in roughly chronological order.
 During his long career, American filmmaker Chad Stahelski has worked on several projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects fell in development hell, were officially canceled, were in development limbo or would see life under a different production team.

 2010s

 Rain TV series

 On August 18, 2014, Stahelski was set to executive produce Rain, the television series adaptation of Barry Eisler’s John Rain action thriller book series, with Eisler, David Leitch, and Keanu Reeves executive producing with Slingshot Global Media, and Reeves set to lead the series.

 Cowboy Ninja Viking

 On January 29, 2015, Stahelski and David Leitch were set to co-direct the feature film adaptation of A.J.
-Lieberman and Riley Rossmo’s graphic novel Cowboy Ninja Viking with Chris Pratt set to lead the film, Paul Wernick and Rhett Reese co-writing the screenplay and producing with Mark Gordon, Guymon Casady and Ben Forkner, and Universal Pictures distributing the film.
+Lieberman and Riley Rossmo's graphic novel Cowboy Ninja Viking with Chris Pratt set to lead the film, Paul Wernick and Rhett Reese co-writing the screenplay and producing with Mark Gordon, Guymon Casady and Ben Forkner, and Universal Pictures distributing the film.
 But on January 31, 2018, the duo were ultimately replaced by Michelle MacLaren as the director.